I am open to considering offers of short or long term paid or voluntary work, in Australia or overseas, which utilise my training and experience.

 I have also held a number of other positions involved in editorial work, policy analysis, and teaching.

-In 1997 I was appointed a Fellow of the Australian Computer Society (ACS), for making a distinguished contribution to information technology in Australia.
+In 1997 I was elected a Fellow of the Australian Computer Society (FACS), for making a distinguished contribution to information technology in Australia.
+I was elected an Honorary Life Member (HLM) of the ACS in 2018.

 I was Director of the Community Affairs Board of